finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Platform-Development/Notes/Express.md

 &gt; [Express routing](http://expressjs.com/en/guide/routing.html)

-Determines how an application responds to a request given it&#39;s URI and HTTP method.
+Determines how an application responds to a request given it's URI and HTTP method.
 Each route can have one or more function handlers which are executed with when a route is matched.

 ```js
 app.METHOD(PATH, HANDLER)